Pre Start Checklist (UPDATED JUNE 2022)

 Pre Start Checklist Overview.
 Learn what they are, and why electronic is better, with this in-depth post.

 BY MATTHEW PEARSON - TECH WRITER AND TELEMATICS EXPERT

-Pre start checklists are a list of items operators must inspect, and items they should be aware of, during a daily inspection.
-They are a crucial part of managing any complex industrial asset (such as a truck, or other equipment).
-Before starting the equipment for the day, the operator must use the pre start checklist to ensure the equipment is fit for use.
-Operators are required to record that they have completed the check, and record any issues found.
+Pre start checklists are lists of activities required before using equipment.
+They help you manage complex industrial assets such as trucks, or other equipment.
+The pre start checklist helps the operator ensure the equipment is fit for use.
+Operators record that they have completed the check, and record any issues found.